Mark Powell (novelist): The Sheltering

 The Sheltering is a literary thriller in the tradition of Robert Stone or Jim Harrison.
 Set primarily in Florida, it tells the story of drone pilot Luther Redding and his family, who suffer a great tragedy.
 Meanwhile, burned out brothers Donny and Bobby Rosen light out on a drug-fueled road trip to the American West.

 Small Treasons

 Small Treasons is a literary thriller set in North Georgia.
 It tells the story of John and Tess Maynard, whose marriage is tested when one of John's old CIA colleagues asks him to spy on a professor at his university.
 The novel explores terrorism, ISIS, and the wreck of 21st century America, and the way old sins never leave us.

 Firebird

 Firebird is set during the 2014 Russia-Ukraine conflict.
-A U.S. arms deal gone south takes you into the underground world of political operatives, Ivy League criminals and a hedge fund billionaire with eyes on the presidency.
+A U.S. arms deal gone south takes the reader into the underground world of political operatives, Ivy League criminals and a hedge fund billionaire with eyes on the presidency.